pimar57/dgraph-docs/content/dgraph-overview.md

  - **Shared Instance**: Dgraph Cloud with [shared instances](https://dgraph.io/graphql) is a fully-managed graph database service that lets you focus on building apps, not managing infrastructure.
-This is a fast and easy way to get started with GraphQL, and does not require any graph database knowledge to start and run.
+This is a fast and easy way to get started with GraphQL, and does not require any graph database knowledge to start.

     Shared instances run in a common database using Dgraph multi-tenancy.
 Your data is protected but you share resources and will have limited scale.